gesiscss/methods_seminar_2020_network_science/README.md

 ---

-You can also opt for working on individual exercises only.\
+You can opt for working on individual exercises only.\
-However, all your modifications will be lost after a few minutes of inactivity.
+However, all your modifications will be lost after a few minutes of inactivity (or if you close the notebook).

 #### Preparation (warm-up)